2018 World Pool Masters: Players

 16 players took part in the tournament, including 12 former champions.
 Two other former champions – Tony Drago and Francisco Bustamante – had been scheduled to take part, but withdrew before the start of the competition and were replaced by Karl Boyes and Joshua Filler.
 Spain's David Alcaide defended the title he won in 2017, but was defeated in the first round by Karl Boyes.

 Tournament

 Seeds

-China's Wu Jiaqing withdrew prior to the start of the competition, and was replaced in the draw by England's Chris Melling.
+China's Wu Jia-qing withdrew prior to the start of the competition, and was replaced in the draw by England's Chris Melling.